DavesCodeMusings/arrl-question-pool/README.md

 Please Note:

 * The copyright on the original documents is unstated.
-What you find here is not my work, but simply a reformattting of the original ARRL documents.
+Most of what you find here is not my work, but simply a reformattting of the original ARRL documents.
-* I'm studying for my exams too.
+* The study notes are mine.
+I'm studying for my exams too.
 I might have some incorrect information in here.
 Double-check everything.